azdavis/azdavis.net/posts/en/japanese-resources.md

 textbooks/resources will start by teaching the polite form, because this form is a good default to use when talking to practically anyone.

-But then, when they later teach you the regular form, you realize that actually the regular form is the true, base form of words/the grammar, and the polite form is derived from it.
+But then, when they later teach you the regular form, you realize that the regular form is the base form, and the polite form is derived from it.

 This guide instead first teaches the regular form and later tells you how to derive the polite form from it.